miguelrocadata/PGCertDDJ/Excel Function Tutorial Wk2.md

 # Top ten pagan towns and cities in England and Wales
-I decided to investigate which UK cities had the highest number of pagans based on ONS census data (2011).
+I decided to investigate which [cities in England and Wales had the highest number of pagans based on ONS census data (2011)](https://miguelrocawrites.uk/2020/10/02/top-ten-pagan-towns-cities-in-england-wales/).
+I excluded Scotland and Northern Ireland (for now) as they have separate statistics agencies.
 This posed a number of small challenges such as:
 + Sourcing the right dataset (ONS has lots!)
 + Interrogating the data to find leads and / or an answer to my question
 + Producing some dataviz to represent the data from different angles so I could investigate it further.